hofstadter-io/hof-docs/content/_index.md

 __`hof` captures common patterns and boilerplate.__
 Through the templates and code generation modules, so we can remove much of the repetitive tasks and coding effort.
+Updates to the data model can be replicated instantly through the stack.

 __`hof` modules span technologies.__
 With composable modules, we can create full-stack applications